0xdevalias/devalias.net/_posts/2018-04-29-usb-reverse-engineering-down-the-rabbit-hole.md

 This time around I was inspired to look into USB reverse engineering, protocol analyis, hardware hacking, and what would be involved in implementing custom drivers for arbitrary hardware.
 Or put another way: **how do I hack all of the USBs?!??**

-It seems the deeper I went, the more and more interesting I found the content I was finding, and this post grew and grew.
+It seems the deeper I went, the more interesting I found the content, and this post grew and grew.
 Hopefully it will help to shortcut your own journey down this path, and enlighten you to a whole new area of interesting things to hack!

 ## Overview